I wrote this post with advice for first year teachers after I got this email from Rachel A.:

-1. Show your students that you care about them – greet them at the door each day, find out what they’re interested in, use their names in your sample sentences, write notes on their desks in dry erase marker (1 a day), call their parents when they do something good (don’t tell them ahead of time that you’re doing this – students will spread the word and be psyched).
+Before class starts, greet them at the door each day, find out what they’re interested in, use their names in your sample sentences, write notes on their desks in dry erase marker (1 a day), call their parents when they do something good (don’t tell them ahead of time that you’re doing this – students will spread the word and be psyched).
 This will also win over the parents who never get called for a kid being good.

 Ask him/her to help you with passing out papers, delivering things to the office.
 Whenever your tough kids do anything good, praise the heck out of them.
 Try to call these kids’ parents as early in the year as you can.
 Find something good to call about.
 Deep down, every kid wants to be praised and listened to.
 Every kid wants to matter, to be loved, and to be successful.
-And every parent wants a successful kid.
+Of course, every parent wants a successful kid.

 Write a letter to a kid who is really tough telling them that you really want to help him/her succeed and you know that he/she is a good kid.
 So hard to care for these kids when they continually push you away, but they are the ones who need it most.
 Kill them with kindness.

 Then, write down new vocabulary on the board and have them write it on the first pages of their notebooks (so they can add to it each week).
 They’ll get better and better at this.
-Have them ask you what you did on the weekend, too.
-They’ll love that you have a real life and are a real person.
+Finally, have them ask you what you did on the weekend, too.
+They’ll love that you have a real-life and are a real person.

 If you’re having a really horrible day (you feel sick, your dog died), let them know that and you’ll be surprised how empathetic they are.
 Show them the same empathy when they’re having a bad day.

-They might be in a horrible mood one day and then be completely happy the next day.
+They might be in a horrible mood one day, and then be completely happy the next day.
 You’re probably still remembering the really bad day, but they have already moved on and forgotten about it.

 Random crazy things will happen every day (but they do make for good stories – when the water pipe burst in your classroom, but you still had to teach, when the kid crawled out the window, etc.).
 Expect that these things will happen.
-Be the calm within the storm, everything will be okay even if it doesn’t go as planned.
+As long as you are the calm within the storm, everything will be okay even if it doesn’t go as planned.

 5. Learn as much as you can from the teachers around you.

 Those kids need you and even though they might not show you they care, they will remember your small acts of kindness, your energy, and your love for the rest of their lives.
 While you may not always see it, know in your heart that you are making a difference and are giving these students gifts that no one can ever take away from them: knowledge, self-confidence, and love.